mdxtoc/qtpi/docs/qtpi_description.md

   * Function parameters may include a type, and the result type of the function may be given.
 This allows you to define functions with types like `[bit] &rarr; ['a] &rarr; ['a]`.
 (One way this will be done more elegantly, as in Miranda.)
   * The result of a function must be entirely classical -- i.e. have nothing to do with qbits.
   * To allow mutually-recursive definitions, one `fun` can be followed by several definitions.
+  * Likewise, one `proc` can be followed by several mutually-recursive definitions.

 * Process *P*